 Our office handles criminal cases on either a flat-fee or hourly fee basis.

-If you or someone you know in Eugene or throughout western or southern Oregon needs the assistance of an experienced criminal defense lawyer, call attorney Mike Arnold today at 541-338-9111 to schedule a consultation.
+If you or someone you know in Eugene or throughout western or southern Oregon needs the assistance of an experienced criminal defense lawyer, call an attorney at Arnold Law at 541-338-9111 to schedule a consultation.

 Pretrial Release Decision (Bail and Release Agreements)